What to do in San Diego for Memorial Day Weekend

-There are a ton of adventures for the whole family in San Diego around Memorial Day weekend, from strawberry festivals to insightful museums and activities for kids.
+There are a ton of adventures for the whole family in San Diego around Memorial Day weekend, from strawberry festivals to insightful museums and activities for kids of all ages!

 San Diego Trolley Tour

-An amazing way to see tons of top spots in San Diego is with a Hop-On Hop-Off San Diego Trolley Tour from Old Town Trolley Tours.
-Stops include:
+An amazing way to see tons of top spots in San Diego is with a Hop-On Hop-Off San Diego Trolley Tour.
+Some of the usual places to stop off at include:

 • Old Town San Diego State Historic Park